kestra-io/docs/content/docs/15.how-to-guides/javascript.md

 npm install @kestra-io/libs
 ```

-Here is the sample flow which outputs the `pull_count` from the http response.
+Here is an example flow which outputs the `pull_count` from the http response.

 ```yaml file=public/examples/scripts_outputs_nodejs.yml
 ```